 Members of the Air Force Reserve Officer Training Corps are required to maintain certain physical fitness standards.
 Physical training activities are scheduled twice a week for one hour each.
 In order to participate, members must have a valid DoDMERB physical or sports physical.
-Forms to document the sports physical are available at the detachment and on line
+Forms to document the sports physical are available at the detachment and on-line.

-SCHOLARSHIPS AVAILABLE.
+SCHOLARSHIPS AVAILABLE

-Air Force ROTC scholarships are available to qualified students in all majors and are based on the whole person concept Scholarships are awarded in varying are based on the whole person concept scholarships are awarded in tarying amounts and may be used towards tuition and some mandatory fees.
-All AF scholarships include a yearly book stipend and a tax-free monthly allowance.
-Students who accept these scholarships enter the AFROTC program as a contract cadet and incur a four-year active duty service commitment.
+Air Force ROTC scholarships are available to qualified students in all majors and are based on the whole-person concept Scholarships are awarded in varying amounts and may be used towards tuition and some mandatory fees All Air Force scholarships include a yearly book stipend and a tax-free monthly allowance.
+Students who accept these scholarships enter the AFROTC program as a contract cadet and incur a four-year active duty service commitment

 The University of Delaware also offers scholarships to students enrolled in the AFROTC program.
-These scholarships may be used towards tuition or room charges and are offered each semester to qualified students in all majors based on the whole-person concept
+These scholarships may be used towards tuition or room charges and are offered each semester to qualified students in all majors based on the whole-person concept.